leogaggl/au915-lorawan-docs/docs/networks/public.md

 ## Alternative Public Networks

 One of the missions of the AU915 LoRaWAN Community is to establish an Australian managed alternative.
-There is several options being considered at this stage.
+There are several options being considered at this stage.

 Please [join our Discord](https://discord.gg/GaXCnK4w) if you are interested and able to contribute.